As U.S. nears debt-limit cliff, senator rejects filibuster change | Politics

 "There would be a potential for time agreements to wrap it up well before any danger," he said.
 "But the Democratic leaders wanted ... to turn their failure into everybody else's crisis, play at risky games with our economy using manufactured drama."
 Biden said on Tuesday that it was a "real possibility" that Democrats instead might use their current razor-thin majority to drop the Senate's filibuster https://www.reuters.com/world/us/what-is-us-senate-filibuster-why-is-everyone-talking-about-it-2021-10-06 rule, which requires 60 of the chamber's 100 members to agree to pass most legislation.

-Biden, himself a former senator, had previously opposed changes to the filibuster, which is meant to help maintain government stability through election cycles.
+Biden, had previously opposed changes to the filibuster, which is meant to help maintain government stability through election cycles.
 Making the change would head off the risk of a crippling default and allow them to focus on passing two mammoth spending bills that make up the bulk of Biden's domestic agenda.

 But without Manchin's support, the idea had no chance of becoming reality in the Senate where Republicans and Democrats are split 50-50 and Vice President Kamala Harris, a Democrat, holds the tie-breaking vote.
 Seeking to underline the severe economic risks of a default, Biden will meet on Wednesday with a group of CEOs of major corporations including JPMorgan Chase & Co, Intel Corp and Nasdaq Inc.